 \section{Proof of Theorem \ref{main part}}

-We will use the \textit{polynomial partitioning}, which is a technique recently applied to some problems in incidence geometry.
-Let us first state the polynomial partitioning.
+This section is devoted to prove Theorem \ref{main part}.
+We first mention a \textit{polynomial partitioning} which is a technique recently applied to some problems in incidence geometry.

-For a function $f$, we define the zero set of $f$ to be \( Z(f) = \{ x : f(x) =0 \}\).
+For a function $f$, we define the zero set of $f$ by \( Z(f) = \{ x : f(x) =0 \}\).
 For a polynomial $P$, we say that a polynomial \( P \) is \textit{non-singular} if it satisfies \( \nabla P(x) \neq 0 \) for each point $x$ in \( Z(P) \).
-Then it is known that non-singular polynomials are dense in the vector space of polynomials on $\mathbb R^n$ of degree at most $M$.
-The following is the polynomial partitioning involving non-singular polynomials (see the section 1 in \cite{guth2015restriction}). \begin{thm}[Polynomial partitioning involving non-singular polynomials, \cite{guth2015restriction}] Assume that a nonnegative function \( f \in L^1(\mathbb R^n) \).
+It is known that non-singular polynomials are dense in the vector space of polynomials on $\mathbb R^n$ of degree at most $M$.
+The following is a polynomial partitioning involving non-singular polynomials. \begin{thm}[Polynomial partitioning for non-singular polynomials, \cite{guth2015restriction}] Assume that a nonnegative function \( f \in L^1(\mathbb R^n) \) is given.
 Then for each \( M=1,2,\cdots, \) there exists a non-zero polynomial \( P \) of degree at most \( M \) such that and all \( \int_{O_i} f \) are comparable.
 Moreover, the polynomial $P$ is a product of non-singular polynomials. \end{thm}